jonathan-gerb/deepsim-analyzer/REVERSE_IMAGE_SEARCH/README.md

 **A few things still need to be optimized or implemented:**

 1. It seems that this api only accepts image urls which means we need to first upload it to a file host, while links from some file hosts do not work with the api such as Google Drive and Github.
 2. Wiki link retrieved might be a a ```Featured Picture Candidates``` link which is an archive containing all opinions and comments collected for candidate nominations and their nomination results, therefore less informative than other links retrieved by the api.
+However, it can be improved by remove ```\Wikipedia:Featured_picture_candidates``` from the URL to direct to the desired Wiki page.
-3. Retrieve text from this Wiki link for similarities in text level such as historical background, artist intention, etc.
+3. Implementation of retrieving text from this Wiki link can be implemented for similarities in text level such as historical background, artist intention, etc.